yihanecon/yihanecon.io/content/publication/On the Demand/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  -Yihua Yu, Xinye Zheng and Yi Han
+  - Yihua Yu, Xinye Zheng and Yi Han

 # Author notes (optional)
 author_notes: